smart-data-models/dataModel.WaterDistributionManagementEPANET/SimulationScenario/doc/spec_IT.md

         model: https://schema.org/URL
         type: Relationship
     trials:
-      description: 'The maximum number of trials used to solve network hydraulics at each hydraulic time step of a simulation'
+      description: The maximum number of trials used to solve network hydraulics at each hydraulic time step of a simulation
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     type:
-      description: 'NGSI-LD Entity Type.
-It has to be SimulationScenario'
+      description: NGSI-LD Entity Type.
+It has to be SimulationScenario
       enum:
         - SimulationScenario
       type: string